Guide to studying Russian & East European Languages

 - BA Dual Hons Russian and Philosophy/History/Politics/Economics/Archaeology/Music/English

-- Students do postgraduate training in applied fields like translation; or move into related fields such as security, politics, history or linguistics.
+Many graduates go into postgraduate training in applied fields like translation, or they move into related fields such as security, politics, history or linguistics.